Tinchocw/forky/examples/README.md

 ### 1. `dynamic_vector.forky`
 - Implementation of a dynamic vector (array list)
-- Methods: append, get, pop, size, resize
+- Methods: append, get, pop, size, resize, for_each, fork_each
 - Error handling for bounds checking
 - Demonstration of encapsulation with functions
+- Sequential and parallel iteration over elements

 ### 2. `multi_dim_sums.forky`
 - Parallel computation of sums in multi-dimensional arrays